yihanwu/Nutrient_Calculator/README.md

 Data Source: Canadian Nutrient File 2015 (as [R package](https://github.com/yihanwu/CAnutrients))

 Nutrition calculators are frequently used to estimate nutritional content of food and recipes.
-Online free nutrition calculators based on Canadian nutrient data are rare beyond [Dietitians of Canada](https://www.eatracker.ca/recipe_analyzer.aspx) which is a basic nutrient calculator only reporting value amounts.
+Online free nutrition calculators based on Canadian nutrient data are rare beyond [Dietitians of Canada](https://www.eatracker.ca/recipe_analyzer.aspx), a basic nutrient calculator reporting values only.
 The alternatives for calculating nutrition are pricy proprietary nutrient calculator software and food analysis labs.

 Nutrient Calculator is built as a shiny dashboard where users can easily search and add multiple ingredients from the CNF database,